arnokinabo/convenience-scripts/README.md

 A collection of small helper scripts for day-to-day development and server operations.

+They are written for Linux/Unix environments (Bash + standard GNU tools).
+They may also work on macOS, or under Windows, through WSL or Git Bash, though these remain untested.

 ## ⚙️ Setup

 After cloning this repo, ensure the scripts are executable: